Application to study for a PhD can be made through the relevant faculty office.

-Depending on the outcome of the examination process and the date when the examination process is concluded, PhD candidates may be eligible to graduate at the upcoming graduation ceremony.
+Depending on the outcome of the examination process and the date that the examination process is concluded, a PhD candidate may be eligible to graduate at the next available graduation ceremony.
 But there is no guarantee that the examination process will be concluded by the graduation ceremony deadline.

 Final date for qualifier status to be on system.